PhilipDeFraties/PhilipDeFraties/README.md

 ---

-Before starting my current role I contributed to an open-source application [HumanEssentials](https://staging.humanessentials.app/), owned by the non-profit [RubyForGood](https://rubyforgood.org/)...
+Occasional contributor to the open-source application [HumanEssentials](https://staging.humanessentials.app/), owned by the non-profit [RubyForGood](https://rubyforgood.org/)...
 One of my [pull requests](https://github.com/rubyforgood/diaper/pull/2267)

 ---